Ham steak is one of the easiest dinners in my repertoire. It's simple, flavorful, and ready in 15 minutes.

 Variations

 - You can cook the ham in olive oil instead of butter.
-I've tried both options, and I prefer the flavor of butter.
-But olive oil is also good.
+I've tried both options and prefer the flavor of butter, but olive oil is also good.

 - Ghee is another tasty option.
 It's rich and nutty.

-- Vary your spices: I tried dried oregano instead of thyme and onion powder instead of garlic powder.
+- Vary your spices: I tried dried oregano instead of thyme and onion powder to replace garlic powder.
 Both versions were excellent.

 - You can use honey instead of maple syrup.
 When I tried that, I found that one teaspoon was enough since honey has a very concentrated sweetness.